branscha/lib-scripty/README.md

 }
 ```

-Use `./gradlew run` comman to start the minimalistic GUI.

 Note that you have to provide a list of command libraries to Scripty, you have complete control over the commands that will be available.

 In order to create your own commands that access the business logic you have to create a class and annotate its methods.
 The class and the methods can be static or not.